openstack/openstack-manuals/doc/common/cli_install_openstack_command_line_clients.rst

    # pip install python-openstackclient

-The following clients, while valid, are de-emphasized in favor of a common client.
+The following individual clients are deprecated in favor of a common client.
 Instead of installing and learning all these clients, we recommend installing and using the OpenStack client.
 You may need to install an individual project's client because coverage is not yet sufficient in the OpenStack client.
 If you need to install an individual client's project,